-For wideband coding, speex\nb\mode will be replaced by speex\wb\mode.
-In most cases, you will need to know the frame size used by the mode you are using.
-You can get that value in the frame\size variable with:
+For wideband coding, speex_nb_mode will be replaced by speex_wb_mode.
+In most cases, you will need to know the frame size used at the sampling rate you are using.
+You can get that value in the frame_size variable (expressed in samples, not bytes) with: